Grorud Line: Operating history

 On 9 January 1977, the city center service was extended to Sentrum.
 However, this station was closed from 20 March 1983 to 7 March 1987, and reopened as Stortinget.
 During the last years of the 1980s the barres and payment stalls were removed and replaced with a proof-of-payment system.
-This unmanning of the station allowed for a significant cut in operating costs.
+This unstaffing of the station allowed for a significant cut in operating costs.
 From 8 April 1995, the trains on the Grorud Line continued all the way through the Common Tunnel to Blindern on the Sognsvann Line, which serves the main campus of the University of Oslo.

 Line 5 had its western terminus extended to Storo on 20 August 2003, when the first part of the Ring Line opened.
 In on 17 July 2004, during construction of the Ring Line, part of the tunnel collapsed, causing the Grorud Line to be closed for six months and 40,000 daily passengers had to be bussed around the accident site.
 The Ring Line was opened from Carl Berners plass to Sinsen on 22 August 2006, and the section from Tøyen to Carl Berners plass started being served by lines 4 and 6.
 The metro system started taking delivery of the new MX3000 units in 2007, which would replace the old stock.
 From 18 August 2008, the line's frequency on Line 5 was increased from four to eight trains per hour, although the extra trains terminate at Stortinget.
 By 2010, all T1000 stock had been retired.
 From 9 December 2012 the Grorud Line has been connected with the Røa Line in the west.
 Meanwhile, all services on Line 5 were extended to Røa instead of half terminating at Stortinget.

 Construction of the 1.6 km Løren Line began in June 2013.
 It was scheduled for completion in October 2015 and it was opened in 2016.
 As part of the project three stations, Romsås, Stovner and Vestli, were to receive upgrades.
 The work involved closing the Grorud Line's southern portion between September and December 2013.
 Financed through Oslo Package 3 and budgeted to cost 600 million krone, the project will include the new Løren Station.
 Line 3, which terminates at Storo will be extended to the Grorud Line.
 It will increase the east–west capacity through the metro system without having to expand the Common Tunnel.